 (iv) Samples and BTU Content.
 A chromatograph installed as part of the HPL Facilities shall be used to ascertain the heating content of the gas stream.

 (v) MAOP.
 HPL shall deliver the gas to the TEJAS Pipeline at pressures existing from time to time in the HPL Pipeline.
-TEJAS shall deliver gas to the HPL Facilities at pressure sufficient to effectuate deliveries at pressures existing in the HPL Pipeline from time to time, which shall in no event exceed the maximum allowable operating pressure ("MAOP") of the HPL Pipeline.
+TEJAS shall deliver gas to the HPL Pipeline at pressures existing from time to time in the TEJAS Pipeline.
+Notwithstanding anything to the contrary herein, each Party shall be responsible for the OPP for their respective pipelines.

 (vi) Noncompliance.
-Should either Party fail to comply with any provision of this agreement with regard to gas quality, flow control, pressure and pulsation control or any other provision which could impact the operation and safety of the HPL Pipeline, the TEJAS Pipeline or the Interconnect, the impacted Party shall have the right to immediately suspend the flow of gas through the Interconnect.
+Should either Party fail to comply with any provision of this Agreement with regard to gas quality, flow control, pressure and pulsation control or any other provision which could impact the operation and safety of the HPL Pipeline, the TEJAS Pipeline or the Interconnect, the impacted Party shall have the right to immediately suspend the flow of gas through the Interconnect.
 Such Party shall notify the other Party of such suspension as soon as reasonably possible.

 (vii) Odorization.
 It is understood and agreed that any gas delivered and received though the Interconnect will not be odorized.

 6. No Obligation.
-Neither the installation of the Interconnect nor the Parties execution of this Agreement shall require a Party to receive or deliver gas through the Interconnect absent an applicable transportation, purchase or sales agreement.
+Neither the installation of the Interconnect nor the Parties' execution of this Agreement shall require a Party to receive or deliver gas through the Interconnect absent an applicable transportation, purchase or sales agreement.

 7. Compliance with Laws.
 The Interconnect shall be constructed, installed, operated and maintained in compliance with all valid laws, orders, directives, rules and regulations of governmental authorities having jurisdiction.

 8. Inspection and Retention of Records.
 Each Party shall have the right at all reasonable times to audit the records of the other Party which are pertinent to the Agreement; provided, however, that each Party shall adequately protect the confidentiality of proprietary information.
 If any such examinations reveal any inaccuracy in any billing theretofore made, the necessary adjustments in such billing and payment shall be made within thirty (30) days after final determination thereof; provided, that no adjustments for any billing or payment shall be made for any inaccuracy claimed after the lapse of twenty-four (24) months from the rendition of the invoice(s) relating thereto.
-All of the records including, measurement, safety, operational, accounting records and accounts referred to herein shall be maintained according to generally accepted accounting and industry principles employed in the business of the purchase, transportation and sales of gas or in accordance with any laws, rules or regulations which are or may become applicable, and such records and accounts will be available for inspection at times mutually agreeable to the Parties hereto.
+All of the records including, measurement, safety, operational, accounting records and accounts referred to herein shall be maintained according to generally accepted accounting and industry principles employed in the business of the purchase, transportation and sale of gas and in accordance with any laws, rules or regulations which are or may become applicable, and such records and accounts will be available for inspection at times mutually agreeable to the Parties hereto.

 9. Term.
 This Agreement shall be effective as of the date first above written and shall remain in full force and effect through May 31, 2010 and from month to month thereafter until terminated by either party upon not less than ten (10) days' prior written notice to the other party.